Aspartame is available in the United States under the brand names Nutrasweet and Equal.

 Studies suggest that sweeteners may increase appetite.

-One way aspartame and other nonnutritive sweeteners may affect body weight is by increasing people's appetite, which may lead to increased food consumption.
+One way aspartame and other nonnutritive sweeteners may affect body weight is by increasing people's appetite, which may lead to a higher food consumption.

 A 2013 review published in Trends in Endocrinology and Metabolism cites several animal studies that report a link between regular intake of nonnutritive sweeteners and increased food intake.

-The review suggests sweeteners may increase appetite by disrupting the signaling process that usually occurs when foods with more calories are eaten.
+The review suggests that sweeteners may increase appetite by disrupting the signaling process that usually occurs when a person eats foods with more calories.

 Sweet tastes typically signal to the body that food is entering the gut.
 The body then expects to receive calories and signals when eating should stop by making a person feel full or satiated.

-The same sweet taste is experienced when sweeteners are consumed, but the body receives far fewer calories than it might otherwise expect to.
+A person experiences the same sweet taste when they consume sweeteners, but the body receives fewer calories than it might otherwise expect to.

 If this happens regularly, according to the theory, the body unlearns the association between sweet tastes and calories.
-This reversal means that calorific foods or foods high in calroies will no longer trigger feelings of fullness, which may lead to overeating.
+This reversal means that high-calorie foods will no longer trigger feelings of fullness.
+This may lead to overeating.

-Further research on human participants is needed to better understand the link between aspartame consumption and appetite control.
+Further research on human participants might lead to a better understanding of the link between aspartame consumption and appetite control.